16 Characteristics of Kinesthetic and Tactile Learners

 At school: They will focus more easily with objects to manipulate instead of always paper and pencil.
 Get creative with learning tools.
 For example, use sight word cards to build sentences.
 When they are solving math problems, encourage them to draw the problem or build the problem using manipulatives.

 At home: Use building blocks to help them visualize math problems.
-Combine sight words with items around the house to construct sentences.
+Practice sight words with a game rather than pencil and paper.

 16. Kinesthetic and tactile learners' attention tends to wander.